Below are the Great River Region Pulpit Supply Lists. Please contact Rev. Miles Cook at email@example.com for contact information.

 Rev. Miles Cook is a native of LaGrange, Kentucky.
 He is married to Trela Cook and is currently the Director of Pinnacle Outreach Ministry.
 Miles has been an Ordained Minister in the Christian Church (Disciples of Christ) since 1984.
 He received his Master of Divinity degree (Brite Divinity School) and Bachelor of Science in Secondary Education from Texas Christian University.
 Miles has served with churches in Texas, Louisiana, and Arkansas.

 Rev. Mark Garner

-Rev. Mark Garner is the Interim Pastor at First Christian Church in Hot Springs, Arkansas.
+Rev. Mark Garner is the former Interim Pastor at First Christian Church in Hot Springs, Arkansas.
 He is married to Karen Hill and lives in Hot Springs Village, Arkansas.

 Rev. Rick Hendricks